Azure/terraform-azurerm-avm-res-management-servicegroup/README.md

 Description: A map of service group members to add to the service group.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
 - `name` - The name of the service group member.
 - `target_id` - The target ID of the resource to be added as a member
 - `target_tenant_id` - The tenant ID where the service group is located.
-If not provided, the current tenant ID will be used.
+If not provided, the current tenant ID will be used."

 Type: